Carlos5777/linear-regression-model/README.md

 - You can run it in Jupyter Notebook or Google Colab

 ## Notes
-This is a basic project focused on learning and practicing machine learning concepts.
-It can be extended with more data, feature engineering, or different models
+This is a basic project focused on learning and practicing machine learning concepts It can be extended with more data, feature engineering, or different modelsm, I added my own notes to the model to guide me.